flyingeek/scriptable-pdfjs/README.md

-# ofp2text4scriptable
+# scriptable-pdfjs

-A PDF text parser for Scriptable App (ios).
+A PDF text parser for [Scriptable App](https://scriptable.app) (iOS).

-This parser was made to parse some specific PDF files (OFP) but it can be used on any PDF if you find that the PDFKit conversion offered by Shortcuts is causing your text to be mixed up.
+iOS shortcuts PDF conversion is not always the good tool.
+Due to the "intelligent" column recognition of PDFKit, text output is sometime in total disorder.
+I needed a parser which always output text in a predictable order, and this tool does that using the pdfjs text extraction.

 ## Building